 - Proper training of the deep abdominal muscles begins with diaphragmatic breathing and abdominal bracing.

-- Practicing deep rhythmic belly breathing tones the diaphragm.
+- Practice deep rhythmic belly breathing to tone the diaphragm.

 The intention of training of these and other core muscles is to provide stability as we move.
 Breath is the foundation of this stability.
-Dynamic Movement Stabilization improves function and relieves pain.
+Dynamic Neuromuscular Stabilization therapy improves function and relieves pain.
 It is a simple method and it works.
 We continue to use and improve this approach for treating lower back pain with great success.
-Everyone is different and many of us have additional challenges and complications, We tailor our treatment plans to the individual, but there are common foundations in this work with everyone.